 Frequently Asked Questions

-• What’s the fastest casual round?
-In speed‑golf formats (running + playing), individuals have broken the 1 hour mark over 18 holes; typical fastest casual twosomes record under 3 hours on empty courses.
+In speed-golf formats (running + playing), individuals have broken the 1 hour mark over 18 holes; typical fastest casual twosomes record under three hours on empty courses.

-• Do pace‑of‑play devices help?
 GPS watches and apps like Shot Scope or Arccos can alert you when too much time elapses between shots, encouraging a steadier pace.
+They can also give you more accurate information about hazards and distances, helping you take your shot more quickly.

 While four hours remains a solid target for a recreational foursome, actual times vary from 2.5 hours (solo on a clear course) to about 5.5 hours (busy weekends on public layouts).